 Reconditioning molds: Mineral oil may be used to recondition a mold and prevent drying and cracking.
 Vegetable oil should not be used.

-Food professional teacher, Alice Ross, writes of butter making and moulding
+Food professional teacher, Alice Ross, writes of butter making and molding (Hearth-to-Hearth, October 2000):

 If you want to try it yourself, the trick in a successful casting is to first soak and chill the mold.